How To Use Shopify Lazy Loading To Boost Store Speed?

 - Placeholder elements.
 Placeholder elements are lightweight content representations, like low-resolution images or simple div elements, used to maintain the page’s layout by loading them initially, ensuring the content remains accessible.

-- Dynamic loading.
+- Dynamic resource loading.
 When the trigger event occurs, the actual resource is loaded dynamically.
 For images, this means fetching the full-resolution image.
 For scripts or other assets, the associated code or content is loaded into the page.

 - Improved performance.
 By only loading resources when they are required, lazy loading speeds up a page’s first load and saves bandwidth.
 This is particularly beneficial for web pages with a large number of images or other heavy assets.